 Account lock policy for a BMC Client Management administrator account

 Ability to define parameters for an account lock policy for BMC Client Management administrator account.
 Administrators can enter values for the Account Locking Attempts and Account Automatically Unlocked (min) settings to define an account lock policy for BMC Client Management administrator account.
-For more information, see Managing security settings.
+For more information, see Security settings.

 Enhancements to operational rules